Do the Digit Insurance

 4. Depression

-Individuals with sleeping disorders have high chances of suffering from depression.
+Individuals with sleeping disorders have a high chance of suffering from depression.
+Deprivation of sleep hurts brain functioning, which results in mood disorders like depression.

 Symptoms – The symptoms of depression are feelings of sadness, angry outbursts, insomnia, fatigue, anxiety, worthlessness, and suicidal thoughts.